antcompile/antcompile/README.md

 ### 👋 I'm Anthony

 I'm Anthony, a full-time software engineer.
 My work is mostly backend, primarily with C#, Kotlin and Go.
 I enjoy working on observability in distributed systems among other things.
-When I’m not coding, you can find me writing blogging or probably building something stupid.
+When I’m not working, you can find me writing blogging or probably building something stupid.

 💡 **Check out my work:**
 <!-- - 📺 [YouTube](https://www.youtube.com/c/your-channel)   -->